Search

 Elasticsearch provides a field type called “alias” which can be used for defining an additional/alternate name for a real field.

-In order to define a field alias you must provide:
+To define a field alias you must provide:

 • a name